 Limited Flexibility

-Increased Use of AI and Machine Learning
+Increase in AI and Machine Learning Use

-Growth of Low-Code Platforms
+Growth of Low Code Platforms

 Hyperautomation